Ravencrest-01/zotion/README.md

 # ✨ Zotion 📝

 Zotion is a completely open-source, Notion-like text editor built with **Next.js** and **Convex**.
 It offers a clean, minimal, and mobile-friendly experience, with the flexibility to self-host using your own Convex account.

 ---
-## Hosted At

-You can check out a live deployment of Zotion here: [zotion.pysn.space](https://zotion.pysn.space)

----